tari-labs/tari-university/src/cryptography/digital_signatures/basics.md

 \\]

 Now Bob can also calculate _e_, since he already knows _m, R, P_.
 But he doesn't know your private key, or nonce.
+_Note:_ When you construct the signature like this, it's known as a _Schnorr signature_, which we'll discuss in more detail in the next section.
+There are other ways of constructing _s_, such as ECDSA [WP1], which is used in Bitcoin.

 But see this: